LeftistTachyon/Chess/README.md

 consumes a lot of memory.

-To eliminate redundant tree searches, another table could be used which stores a Grid & Search Depth as a Key and a Score as a Value.
+To eliminate redundant tree searches, another table (more effective) could be used which stores a Grid & Search Depth as a Key and a Score as a Value.
 This eliminates entire tree branches, which means the Engine may be able to search much farther!